lanonasis/lzero-aether-mem/packages/context-intelligence-engine/README.md

 ---

-## 🎯 What is Aether Cortex?
+## 🎯 What is Aether Vortex?

-**Aether Cortex** is the proprietary **Context Intelligence Engine** that transforms raw developer memories into actionable, personalized intelligence.
-While traditional memory systems simply store and retrieve data, Cortex *understands* your context:
+**Aether Vortex** is the proprietary **Context Intelligence Engine** that transforms raw developer memories into actionable, personalized intelligence.
+While traditional memory systems simply store and retrieve data, Vortex *understands* your context:

 > 💡 **"Your AI coding assistant remembers what you worked on.
-Aether Cortex understands *why* it matters and *how* it connects to everything else."**
+Aether Vortex understands *why* it matters and *how* it connects to everything else."**

 ### The Intelligence Gap We Solve